hande-qmc/hande/documentation/users_guide/manual.rst

          Furthermore, writing to (for instance) a network disk will degrade performance substantially.

-**write_core_space**
+**write_determ_space**
     Default: off.

-    Write the determinants in any used semi-stochastic core space to a file.
-    This is done for each core space used, to a separate file each time.
+    Write the determinants in any used semi-stochastic deterministic space to a file.
+This is done for each deterministic space used, to a separate file each time.
 **ascii_format_out**
     The default format for restart files is binary, as for the most part the files are meant purely for reading by Hubbard, and having the file in human-readable